MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/how-does-it-work.md

 ###### Footnote 2

-2048-bits is the key length when the Azure Rights Management service is activated.
-1024-bits is supported for the following optional scenarios:
+2048 bits is the key length when the Azure Rights Management service is activated.
+1024 bits is supported for the following optional scenarios:

 - During a migration from on-premises if the AD RMS cluster is running in Cryptographic Mode 1.